 Whether it's a car, SUV, truck, motorcycle, or other motor vehicle, when you buy or receive a vehicle, you must first get it insured.
 Whether this is your first vehicle or you have replaced your old one, notify your insurance company right away.

 If you opt not to get at least the minimum coverage that Virginia requires, then you can pay the $500 uninsured motor vehicle fee.
 You'll have to pay this annually unless you get insurance, and be careful―you're not insured.

 Some used vehicles will require an emissions inspection before the Virginia DMV will register them.
 If this applies to you, do this next.

 Finally, visit your local Department of Motor Vehicles (DMV) customer service center to title and register your vehicle.
 (If you bought the vehicle from a dealer, the dealership might handle this paperwork for you.)

 You will need to bring proof of residence, proof of purchase price, and the vehicle's previous title if it is from out of state.
-Fill out an Application for Vehicle Title and Registration.
+Fill out an Application for Certificate of Title and Registration (Form VSA 17A).
 There is a section on the form to record the odometer reading.

 A $10 titling fee applies, plus a registration fee based on the vehicle's type and weight.
-You might also have to pay motor vehicle sales and use tax, which is 3% of the purchase price.
-Some locations also levy their own, additional local registration fees.
+You might also have to pay motor vehicle sales and use tax, which is 4% of the purchase price or $75, whichever is higher.
+Some locations also levy their own additional local registration fees.